sadimanna/computer_vision/README.md

 Open visual_words.m

-Provide the folder name in place of "folder_name".
+Provide the folder path name in place of "imagepath".

 And change the paths of the source and destination paths accordingly.